ElianMariano/Math-Interpreter/README.md

 ## Compile and run

 The program compiles with *Make*, so to compile it, just type make into the terminal window.
-The program will generate a several list of object files inside the *build* folder.
-To run it, enter the folder using *cd* command and type *./output*.
-The program is called using flags to get information to execution.
+The program will generate a several list of object files inside the *build* folder and a *output* file will be created inside the root folder, to run it, just type *./output*.
+The program is called using flags to get information for execution.
 By default, if the program receive no flags, it will simply show usage information.

 ### Mode